-A number of medical conditions share a common problem with erectile dysfunction -- the impaired ability of blood vessels to open and allow normal blood flow.
+A number of medical conditions share a common problem with ED, such as the impaired ability of blood vessels to open and allow normal blood flow.

 Heart Disease, Atherosclerosis, and High Blood Pressure

-Erectile dysfunction is a very common problem in men with high blood pressure.
-More than 40% of men with erectile dysfunction have hypertension.
-Many of the drugs used to treat hypertension (such as calcium channel blockers and beta-blockers) may also cause ED.
-[For more information, see In-Depth Report #14: High blood pressure.]
+ED is also a very common problem in men with high blood pressure.
+Many of the drugs used to treat hypertension (diuretics, calcium channel blockers, and beta-blockers) may also cause ED.

-Diabetes is a major risk factor for erectile dysfunction.
-Between 30 - 50% of men with diabetes report some form of sexual difficulty.
-Abnormal arteries and nerve damage are both common complications of diabetes.
-When the blood vessels or nerves of the penis are involved, erectile dysfunction can result.
-Diabetes is also associated with heart disease and chronic kidney disease, other risk factors for ED.
-[For more information, see In-Depth Report #60: Diabetes type 2.]
+Diabetes is a major risk factor for ED.
+Damage to blood vessels and nerves is a common complication of diabetes.
+When the blood vessels or nerves of the penis are involved, ED can result.
+Diabetes is also associated with heart disease and chronic kidney disease, which are other risk factors for ED.

-Obesity increases the risk for diabetes, heart disease, and erectile dysfunction.
+Obesity increases the risk for diabetes, heart disease, and ED.

-Metabolic syndrome -- a cluster of conditions that includes obesity and abdominal fat, unhealthy cholesterol and triglyceride levels, high blood pressure, and insulin resistance -- is also a risk factor for erectile dysfunction in men older than 50 years.
+Metabolic syndrome is a risk factor for ED in men older than age 50 years.
+It is a cluster of conditions that includes obesity and abdominal fat, unhealthy cholesterol and triglyceride levels, high blood pressure, and insulin resistance.

 Benign Prostatic Hyperplasia